GuilleMunoz/computational_topology/README.md

 # computational_topology

-An implementation in Python of a simplicial complex, a filtration, an Alpha complex and Vietoris-Rips complex.
+A Python implementation of a simplicial complex, a filtration, an Alpha complex and Vietoris-Rips complex.

 ---
 ## SimplicialComplex